abroroo/til/Docker/Docker Compose.md

 ### How to get started with Docker Compose
 They have a very nice [tutorial](https://docs.docker.com/compose/gettingstarted/) on how to get started with docker compose.

 For Mac and Windows, it comes with the Docker app that you have installed on your computer.
-So all you need to do is to create a docker-compose.yaml file in the root of your project.
+* So all you need to do is to create a docker-compose.yaml  file in the root of your project. _docker-compose.yml is the most common name for Docker Compose_

 Here's an example of a simple Compose file for a nextjs application with postgres database: